 Chickens are fun to watch and even though roosters tend to be less people-friendly than hens, some of them can be docile and friendly.
 This is especially true if they have been handled and picked up, starting when they are young chicks.
 This applies mostly to hens.
 Roosters may object to you picking up their hens, so be careful.

 They can be expressive and silly.
 I was shocked when I realized that the tune of the Chicken Dance song is actually based on a hen’s clucking pattern.
 This means, of course, that the composer of this song basically stole the tune from real chickens and they have no way of filing a copyright infringement suit.
 They also know the dance.

-Reason Six - to Annoy Neighbors
+Reason #6: To Annoy the Neighbors

 I tried to think of a sixth positive reason but could not.
 Despite their procreative talent, their protective nature and their attractive looks they also have a few negative traits.

 They are loud and annoying.
 They don’t just crow at sunrise as you may have been led to believe.
 They crow at any time of day, just because they can.
 I think my hens are deaf.

 They can also be aggressive and dangerous especially toward small pets and children.
 Take care to protect chickens, pets and people with a sturdy enclosure.

 Roosters develop sharp spurs on the back of their ankles, and they know how to use them.
 Rudy once attacked me and left big bruises above my knees.
 Luckily, I had heavy Levis on at the time.
 He has since been taught to reluctantly respect a person holding a five foot length of small diameter PVC pipe.

 Your local ordinances may prohibit noisy roosters as a general nuisance.
 If there is no law against them where you live, you may still have nearby neighbors who are highly displeased at having their peace disturbed.